Are Large Language Models Memorizing Bug Benchmarks?: Methodology

 We collected the ground truth files for each patched bug.
 To reduce computational costs and prevent bias towards particular files, we removed files with more than 85\% overlap to produce a unique sample set.
 Duplicate files appear when multiple bugs in a dataset occur in the same file (e.g., \defj in project \texttt{Lang}, Bugs 1 and 3 affect the same file).
 We kept the oldest file for consistency.
 We collected only fixed files since these correspond to the solutions a model may have memorized.

-We also collected a new dataset of 3214 \github repositories written in \java and \py.
-We targeted repositories from 2024 to reduce the likelihood that current state-of-the-art LLMs have seen them.
-To narrow our selection to likely high-quality, indicative repositories, we applied a minimum threshold of 100 stars, a proxy for community interest and engagement.

-To ensure that we were mining novel datasets for LLMs, we applied the MinHash technique~\cite{broderMinHash} with Locality Sensitive Hashing (LSH)~\cite{gionisLSH} to filter repositories potentially overlapping with existing models' training data.
-Because of code duplication, some files in new 2024 repositories might be identical to those in older repositories.
-As a result, we collected all repositories created between 2022 and the end of 2023 with greater than 100 stars to exclude the repositories from 2024 that contained data from these older, highly popular repositories.
-Finally, to manage computational resources, we randomly sampled files from the collected repositories ($250$ files per language) for our evaluation.
+We collected a new dataset of 3,214 \github repositories written in \java (1,183) and \py (2,031), targeting repositories from 2024 to reduce the likelihood that state-of-the-art LLMs have seen them.
+To focus on high-quality repositories, we applied a 100-star minimum threshold as a proxy for community interest.
+To ensure novelty, we used MinHash~\cite{broderMinHash} with Locality Sensitive Hashing (LSH)~\cite{gionisLSH} to filter repositories overlapping with existing training data.
+Due to code duplication, some files in 2024 repositories might overlap with older repositories.
+Therefore, we included repositories from 2022–2023 (>100 stars) to exclude 2024 repositories containing duplicated data.
+Finally, we randomly sampled 250 files per language to manage computational resources for evaluation.